 Project management in a nutshell

 Project managers are responsible for planning, assigning, monitoring, and delivering completed projects to a client, usually by dividing tasks among team members and deciding which tools should be used to execute the project.
-The project manager is responsible for the installation of plans, procedures, standards and the like to see a project completed with success.
-Essentially, PMs are supposed to design the structure of and handle how tasks are going to help a project be completed.
+The project manager is responsible for the installation of plans, procedures, standards, and the like to see a project completed with success.
+Essentially, Project Managers are supposed to design the structure of and handle how tasks are going to help a project be completed.

 Change management in a nutshell

 Change management is the personal implementation of the practices required for an organizational shift to see a project through, with as little a challenge presented to team members.
-Whereas project management addresses the ideas and planning aspect of organizational roles and deciding the means necessary for completing a project, change management addresses the human aspect of communicating duties and monitoring how well personnel are performing their tasks, supporting the individual team members.
+Whereas project management addresses the ideas and planning aspect of organizational roles and deciding the means necessary for completing a project, change management addresses the human aspect of communicating duties monitoring how well personnel are performing their tasks, and supporting the individual team members.

 Quick answer: yes and yes.
 But, why would this even be a point worth making?
 Well, besides the expense of hiring separate managers for each organizational role, the most effective project manager can and should be able to handle both the responsibilities of managing a company’s resources to see a project through, while paying attention to and addressing how the team members are handling new tasks.

 As Susanne Madsen, the author of the book “The Power of Project Leadership”states: “A good project manager isn’t just someone who can deliver a new product to the client, but someone who ensures that the client embraces the new product and uses it as intended.
 This entails building the new product with the end user in mind and to continually engage the end user throughout the process.”

-Change management: for the health of your future projects
+Change Management: for the Health of your Future Projects

 Again, Susanne Madsen suggests an effective way to overcome resistance to change: “The best way to do so is to listen to employees and to make them feel safe and open-minded about the proposed changes.
 Sometimes project managers also need to slow down the rate of change in order to win people over.”

 Coherently communicating company vision changes to personnel

 2. Focusing on critical success factors of personnel – paying attention to performance changes

 While Project Managers should always have organizational success in mind, they should understand that the organization is made up of people, and during transitions, people can become confused or frustrated if it is new territory.
 However, as an effective change manager, the Project Managers will know what to look for in employee performance and how to guide them through an organizational shift.